Bipolar Disorder in Teens

 How can I help prevent bipolar disorder in my teen?

-Researchers don’t know how to prevent bipolar disorder.
+Experts don’t know how to prevent bipolar disorder.
 In some cases, it may be inherited.

 Knowing the risk factors for bipolar disorder, spotting it early, and getting expert help for your teen can help ease symptoms and improve your teen’s quality of life.